chitrangad/Python_Search_App/README.md

 3rd part uses Whoosh, an open source Python library.
 Whoosh provides full-indexing and searching library.
 It provides several indexing and searching functions that allow us to quickly learn and utilize.

-This is implemented in 2 parts - indexing and searching.
+>This is implemented in 2 parts - indexing and searching.
 Indexing uses a schema containing the filename and the content as a single unit.
 The indexing currently includes stop words for the purpose of the demo.
-This can easily be fixed by removing the parameter '(stoplist=None)' in the indexer.
+This can be rmoved by deleting the parameter '(stoplist=None)' in the indexer.

 Each time new documents are added to the 'sample_files' directory the indexing should be rerun to update the index.

 >Once indexed, search is performed by parsing the keywords and matching the keywords with index.

 >The app uses TFIDF search algorithm - term frequency over inverse document frequency.
-This alogorithm, though not as accurate as BM25 is much faster in retrieval. this can be changed based on the specific use case.
+This alogorithm, though not as accurate as BM25 is much faster in retrieval.
+This can be changed based on the specific usecase.